-Roy Lichtenstein painted Drowning Girl in 1963 now in the MoMa in New York, inspired by the comics "Run for Love!" from the magazine Secret Hearts Number 83 (November 1962), illustrated by Tony Abruzzo and by the Great Wave of Kanagawa of Hokusai.
+Roy Lichtenstein painted Drowning Girl in 1963 now in the MoMa in New York.
+The painting was inspired by the comics "Run for Love!" from the magazine Secret Hearts Number 83 (November 1962), illustrated by Tony Abruzzo and by the Great Wave of Kanagawa of Hokusai.

 The girl (Vickie) says that she'd rather sink than call Brad for help.